Propylene Glycol: Benefits, Uses, and Top Skincare Products

 Propylene Glycol is a synthetic organic compound that belongs to the alcohol family.
 It is a colorless, odorless, and tasteless liquid that is widely used across various industries because it is 'hygroscopic,' which means it attracts and holds onto water.

 Propylene glycol is primarily classified as a humectant, though it possesses some secondary emollient-like properties.
-In the world of skincare science, these two terms describe how an ingredient manages moisture, and propylene glycol is a specialist in "attracting" rather than just "softening."
+In the world of skincare science, these two terms describe how an ingredient manages moisture.
+Propylene glycol is a specialist in "attracting" rather than just "softening."

 One key point to know about Propylene Glycol is that it is a helper ingredient.
-It works as an enhancer in skincare products, where it improves the effectiveness of other ingredients by helping in improving absorption.
-You will never see 100% of propylene glycol in any skincare product, because it is not recommended and many formulators call it unsafe to use at a concentration higher than 2%.
+It works as an enhancer in skincare products, improving the effectiveness of other ingredients by aiding absorption.
+You will never see 100% of propylene glycol in any skincare product because it is not recommended.
+Many formulators consider it unsafe to use at a concentration higher than 2%.

 Humectant VS Emollient